newbieg/LimbOS/README.md

 While GUI, 64 bit, and cross-compiled programs are not off the table, they are not in any way a priority with this OS.

 Only major advancements will merit a bump in the version name.
-Currently this OS doesn't even have a name, so we're in verion -0.0.1, as soon as it advances to having a useable CLI I'll consider taking it out of negative numbers.
+Currently this OS isn't yet a true Operating System, and it doesn't even have a name; therefore it's in verion -0.0.1, as soon as it advances to having a useable CLI I'll consider taking it out of negative numbers.

 ## Build Instructions: